 No. As I’ve previously mentioned, Netflix and other streaming services have become adept at detecting and preventing VPN users from accessing their streaming servers.

 While some VPN providers, like the 5 we’ve discussed in this article, have been able to continue providing reliable access to Netflix, others have not.

-It should be noted that while Netflix could prevent your access to their libraries when you’re using a VPN, there haven’t been any documented cases where they’ve cancelled a viewer’s subscription simply because they used a VPN.
+It should be noted that while Netflix could prevent your access to their libraries when you’re using a VPN, there haven’t been any documented cases where they’ve canceled a viewer’s subscription simply because they used a VPN.

 Can I Use a DNS Proxy to Change My Country?

 There are plenty of DNS proxies that claim to offer access to Netflix and other streaming services.

 However, DNS proxies don’t offer the worldwide access a VPN does, nor do they offer encrypted protection for your internet connection.
 This means your online activities are left open for third parties to observe.